Trewaters/terminal/content/showcase/showcase.md

 ---
-title: Twilio sms messaging with API
+title: "Twilio sms messaging with API"
-date: 2019-03-14
+date: 2019-03-14T13:54:27-07:00
-description: allow user to send and recieve sms messages from this page
+description: "allow user to send and recieve sms messages from this page"
 ---
 https://twil-test.herokuapp.com/